With the deregulation of the home energy market in Ireland , back in 2011, came an increase in hard sell tactics and advertising campaigns.

 Our advice is not to switch energy supplier on your doorstep or in the street.

-You should check our most recent energy price comparison – where we found that a typical dual fuel medium usage household that has never switched energy provider could cut their fuel bills by as much as €350 over 12 months . (figures from April 2019).
+You should check our most recent energy price comparison – where we found that a typical dual fuel medium usage household that has never switched energy provider could cut their fuel bills by as much as €350 over 12 months . (figures from Autumn 2019).

 In the UK – where there are many more energy suppliers – there was evidence of doorstep salesmen pressurising consumers into signing up for unsuitable gas and electricity tariffs.
 The UK energy regulator estimated in 2011 that 40% of people who switched did not get a better deal.
 Since 2011 – most of the major UK energy suppliers have stopped using door to door sales.